Sealaska Heritage Institute Celebration

 In commemoration of the upcoming 250th anniversary of the United States, Humanities Nebraska invites visitors to explore a selection of lesser-known stories from our country’s rich tapestry of backgrounds and perspectives.
 This festival will include family-friendly events, engaging workshops, and Chautauqua-style presentations that allow audience members to interact with historic figures.

-Categories: Workshop.
+Categories: Kids & Families.
+Workshops.
 Cost: Free.
 Event Location: Hastings, Nebraska.

 Friday, June 26, 2026 – Saturday, June 27, 2026.